- What does the News Revenue Hub do?

-To do this, we provide strategy and technology to our clients—everything from developing messaging to implementing custom tech.
-We also train clients on industry best practices and provide support along the way.
+To do this, we provide strategy and technology to our partners—everything from developing messaging to implementing custom tech.
+We also train partners on industry best practices and provide support along the way.

 How is this project funded?

-The Hub is a 501(c)(3) nonprofit organization funded by individual donations, client fees, and foundation grants.
+The Hub is a 501(c)(3) nonprofit organization funded by individual donations, member fees, and foundation grants.

 The Hub is supported by The Democracy Fund, Ethics & Excellence in Journalism Foundation, The John & Florence Newman Foundation, The Knight Foundation, The Lenfest Institute, and The Rita Allen Foundation.

 Hub partners have received Pulitzer Prizes for reporting, an Academy Award, and Academy Award nominations.
 See our full partners list here.

 How can I learn more?

 checkout.fundjournalism.org is the Hub’s secure payment processor.
 We built this software so our partners have an inexpensive, convenient way to take contributions from readers.
 We use Stripe to securely process transactions.